Code of Care

 2. We share and attribute with care and respect

-We encourage reciprocity.
-Community members may promote their work through this network, but we will not accept the use of this platform for solely profit-driven activities.
+We appreciate and encourage members and participants taking initiative and generously offering time, wisdom and resources to support each other’s learning and development.
+We achieve belonging through reciprocity.
+Community members may promote their work through this network, but we will not accept the use of our platforms for solely profit-driven activities.

 We balance respect for intellectual property and privacy.
-If we use someone’s words, ideas or work outside of the community, we attribute it fairly.
-If something is shared confidentially, we keep it that way.
+We acknowledge the source of anything we share, including program materials – unless the author/creator/speaker has requested anonymity.
+If something is shared confidentially, or exclusively for a particular group or program, we keep it that way.

-We acknowledge that mainstream design has been dominated by a focus on Anglo-European and patriarchal ways of seeing, knowing and acting in the world, and are committed to examining the unquestioned assumptions about the nature of our practices.
+We acknowledge that mainstream design and related disciplines have been dominated by a focus on Anglo-European and patriarchal ways of seeing, knowing and acting in the world.
+We are committed to examining assumptions about the nature of our practices and acknowledging where our group has and lacks diversity.

 4. We are gentle and generous with each other

 We may be critical of harmful systems and approaches, but we are gentle with individuals within them.
-We challenge each other with care, making it constructive and not personal, to expand our learning and share different perspectives and understanding.
+We challenge each other with care and curiosity, making it constructive and not personal, to help one another unpack beliefs and attitudes and expand our learning.